DanijelMisulic/analysis_example/README.md

 in order to run program sucessfully, in pip package manager following commands are needed to execute:

-pip install pandas \pip install numpy
+pip install pandas <br />pip install numpy

 if pip is not installed the first step is to install pip, because it is the easiest way to install required packages